rtfmplz/flink-playground/operations-playground/README.md

 # Flink Operations Playground

-The Flink operations playground lets you explore and play with [Apache Flink](https://flink.apache.org)'s features to manage and operate stream processing jobs, including

-* Observing automatic failure recovery of an application
-* Upgrading and rescaling an application
-* Querying the runtime metrics of an application

 It's based on a [docker-compose](https://docs.docker.com/compose/) environment and is super easy to setup.

 ## Setup

 The operations playground requires a custom Docker image, as well as public images for Flink, Kafka, and ZooKeeper.

 The `docker-compose.yaml` file of the operations playground is located in the `operations-playground` directory.
 Assuming you are at the root directory of the [`flink-playgrounds`](https://github.com/apache/flink-playgrounds) repository, change to the `operations-playground` folder by running